Flow Mismatching: Unsupervised Anomaly Detection via Velocity Discrepancies in Flow Matching Models

 Key Points

-- Demonstrates superior performance on MVTec-AD and VisA.
+- Achieves superior performance on MVTec-AD and VisA datasets.

 Article Content